 Tom Mahoney has over 25 years of experience in the alternative investments industry and has raised over $ 7 billion for hedge funds, private equity funds and corporate private equity financings since 1985.

-In addition to leading several global hedge fund and private equity investment banking teams at major Wall Street firms, most recently Mr. Mahoney served as Managing Director with Compass Advisers Group, LLC and earlier served as Chief Operating Officer and Head of Alternative Investments with Gabelli & Partners, a subsidiary of Gabelli Asset Management.
+In addition to leading several global hedge fund and private equity investment banking teams at major Wall Street firms, most recently Mr. Mahoney served as Managing Director with Compass Advisers Group, LLC and earlier served as Chief Operating Officer, Chief Risk Officer and Head of Alternative Investments with Gabelli & Partners, a subsidiary of Gabelli Asset Management.
 At Gabelli, Mr. Mahoney was instrumental in the launch of several new hedge funds with global institutional investors (proprietary single and multi-strategy funds, separate accounts and offshore fund of funds) as well as a doubling of alternative assets under management to over $1 billion.

 Prior to Gabelli, during a ten-year tenure with Merrill Lynch, Mr. Mahoney created the firm's global hedge fund capital raising business as well as the industry-leading preferred stock capital markets franchise.
 Mr. Mahoney subsequently led Deutsche Bank’s industry pre-eminent technology private equity financing business, while also raising private equity funds and structuring strategy-diversified hedge fund portfolios for non-U.S. institutional investors.
 Mr. Mahoney also founded PaineWebber’s Private Equity Group and was a member of the Investment Committee for an investment partnership for Investment Banking Division employees.
 He started his career in international M&A at Dillon Read.